SnehaKarthikeyan/problems/README.md

 Input:

-3
+3\n
-A sentence is a group of words put together in a complete The big dog went to the county fair
+A sentence is a group of words put together in a complete\n The big dog went to the county fair\n
 A clause is a set of words containing a subject and a predicate

 Output: